The Abraham-Lorentz force and electrodynamics at the classical electron radius: QED

 \section{QED}

-The physics around the classical electron radius is deeply within the quantum domain and we turn to the question of placing the classical considerations, presented above, into the context of QED.
+The physics around the classical electron radius is deeply within the quantum domain and special attention must be paid to justify the use of classical equations of motion in this regime.
+This issue is taken up here, followed by the discussion of the extention of the saddle point result to a systematic approximation scheme, the inclusion of the radiative corrections.